BrainDynamicsUSYD/BrainPalimpsest/README.md

 _What else than a natural and mighty palimpsest is the human brain?_
 _-- Thomas De Quincey_

-This toolbox provides deconvolution methods for BOLD-fMRI data and yields simultanesouly
+This toolbox provides a deconvolution method for BOLD-fMRI data to simultaneously yield
-spatiotemporal images of:
+spatiotemporal images of underlying:

-- underlying neural activity,
+- neural activity,
 - neuroglial drive,
 - cerebral blood flow (CBF),
 - cerebral blood volume (CBV),
-- deoxygenated hemoglobin (dHb) concentration, and,
+- deoxygenated hemoglobin (dHb) concentration, and
 - response modes  W (wave), L (local-oscillating), and D (local-decaying).

 # Before using the toolbox